tzervas/aphelion-agent-security-framework/README.md

 In active development.
 All components subject to change.
 Contributions and feedback welcome.

 ## 🎯 Intent
 Simplify and strengthen security for AI agents, tool interactions, and data access across workflows and environments.
-Provide a lightweight, user-friendly solution for hobbyists, small businesses, and enterprises, inspired by projects like ZTA-MCP-Tools.
+Provide a lightweight, user-friendly solution for hobbyists, small businesses, and enterprises.

 ## 🛠️ Goals
 - **Simplify Integration**: Templatize security controls for AI models, tools, and data, making setup intuitive.